Jonathancollinet/picolike-api/README.md

 # picolike-api
-Api of Picolike application , REST Json
+Api of Picolike application , REST Json, with ExpressJS 4.